rnkops/FastFinance/README.md

 FastFinance is a .NET library for double-entry accounting.
 It is designed to be easy to use and to provide a simple API for common accounting tasks.

+## Warning ⚠️

+Version 2 is still in pre-release and is not yet ready for production use.
+It is recommended to use version 1 until version 2 is released.

+Version 2 is an overhaul of the library and contains breaking changes.

+Most notably, there are interfaces for `Account`, `Transaction`, `ChartOfAccounts` and `Journal` that can be used to implement custom logic and generic usage.

+`ChartOfAccount` was renamed to `ChartOfAccounts` to be consistent with the other interfaces.

 ## Installation

 In your terminal, run: